corda/corda/docs/source/running-a-notary-cluster/ha-notary-service-setup.rst

 There are two HA notary implementations available in Corda Enterprise:

+  * The JPA notary - this is the standard HA notary and is recommended for all new deployments
-  * The legacy Percona notary implementation, which connects specifically to a Percona/XtraDB (Percona) cluster
+  * The Percona notary - this is a legacy notary that connects specifically to a Percona/XtraDB (Percona) cluster
-  * The JPA notary implementation, which can connect to any supported database, as long as an appropriate JDBC driver is provided

-Note that the JPA notary notary implementation is recommended for all new deployments.
-The JPA notary has been tested and confirmed to work with the following database implementations:
+The JPA notary uses the Java Persistence API (JPA) interface to connect to the notary state DB.
+It has been tested against and confirmed to work with the following database versions in HA mode:

+* CockroachDB version 19.1.2
+* Oracle 12cR2 in an RAC configuration

+And with the following database versions in non-HA mode:

 * Percona version 5.7
 * Postgres version 9.6